windagency/dice/ai-editor/coding-rules.md

 - Follow the Single Responsibility Principle, one function = one task
 - Use clear, descriptive variable names
 - Limit parameters and prefer immutability
-- Update any reference docs if behavior changes
+- Update any reference docs if behaviour changes

 ## Regarding files